nuuuwan/lk_law/data/doc/acts/2023-01-17-recovery-of-possession-of-premis-b3c2bbde/README.summary.md

-# ⚖️  Recovery of Possession of Premises Given on Lease

-Act published on **2023-01-17**.

 - **Act Enacted**: Recovery of Possession of Premises Given on Lease Act, No. 1 of 2023, certified on January 17, 2023.
 - **Purpose**: To regulate the recovery process of leased premises, arrears of lease rentals, service charges, and liquidated damages.
 - **Action by Lessor**: Lessors can institute legal actions to recover premises in court where premises are located, lessee resides, the cause of action arose, or where the lease agreement was executed.